 Q Tint – Car Window Tinting Brisbane, specialises in car window tinting, for all your tint needs.
-We are open by appointment, 5 and a 1/2 days a week.
+We are open by appointment, 5 days a week.
 We strive to offer only the best window tint for your personal car, work or transport vehicles.
 It is important to understand the real facts about window films and the purpose they have for your vehicle.
 We can show you exactly how much UV and infrared heat your current glass allows to pass through to the inside of your car and advise which window tint will improve comfort levels, glare, UV and infrared.
 We can also measure the visible light transmittance (VLT) and assess if your car complies with Queensland window tinting laws.
 We stock lighter ceramic and high rejection IR films, through to darkest legal and also films to suit commercial goods vehicles and limousines.